3 Min ReadMarch 5, 2025

 Humans Have a Positive Neurophysiological Response to Printed Material

-According to a joint study by Temple University and the US Postal Service, which looked at consumers’ neurophysical responses to marketing materials, physical ads affected people more deeply than digital ones.
+According to a joint study by Temple University and the U.S. Postal Service, which looked at consumers’ neurophysical responses to marketing materials, physical ads affected people more deeply than digital ones.
 Recipients spent more time reviewing the printed ads and could remember them more quickly.
 The study also found that participants’ brain activity indicated a greater subconscious desire for the services and products presented in print.

 Similarly, another study by neuromarketing firm TrueImpact and Canada Post found that direct mailers took less cognitive effort for participants to digest than email communication, and people had better brand recall for information advertised in a printed format.